daniel-isidro/hot_n_pop_song_machine/README.md

 # Introduction

 My idea for this project started when I found out about the existence since 2010 of the **[Million Song Dataset](http://millionsongdataset.com/)**, a freely-available collection of **audio features and metadata** for a million contemporary popular music tracks.
 Since music is one of my passions, it seemed appropriate to base one of my first Data Science projects on this subject.
 The core of the dataset was provided by the company [**The Echo Nest**](http://the.echonest.com).
 Its creators intended it to perform music identification, recommendation, playlist creation, audio fingerprinting, and analysis for consumers and developers.
 In 2014 The Echo Nest [was acquired](https://en.wikipedia.org/wiki/The_Echo_Nest) by [**Spotify**](www.spotify.com), which incorporated that song information into their systems.
-Now those audio features and metadata are available through the free **Spotify Web API.** Finally I chose to use this API instead of the Million Song Dataset for the project, as it is flexibilty and would teach me on how to work with APIs.
+Now those audio features and metadata are available through the free **Spotify Web API.** Finally I chose to **use this API** instead of the Million Song Dataset for the project, thanks to it is flexibility and my will to practice working with APIs.

 **Music information retrieval (MIR)** is the interdisciplinary science of retrieving information from music.
-MIR is a small but growing field of research with many real-world applications.
+MIR is a small but growing field of research with **many real-world applications**.
 Those involved in MIR may have a background in musicology, psychoacoustics, psychology, academic music study, signal processing, informatics, machine learning, optical music recognition, computational intelligence or some combination of these.
 MIR applications include:

 * Recommender systems
 * Track separation and instrument recognition